richnou/odfi-manager/README.md

 ## Module Manager implementation

-This manager is an entry point to the system, meaning it shouldn't have complex dependencies, ore impose some for the installation.
+This manager is an entry point to the system, meaning it shouldn't have complex dependencies, or impose some for the installation.

-Typically, that would mean we should stick to basic scripting (like bash), but then it becomes more difficult to support more various systems.
+Typically, that would mean we should stick to basic scripting (like bash), but then it becomes more difficult to support more various systems, and complex helpful usage scenarios

 The approach chosen is to implement the module manager like this: